golang-design/redir/README.md

   -s    run redir service
 example:
-redir -s                  run the redir service redir -a alias -l link    allocate new short link if possible redir -op fetch -a alias  fetch alias information
+redir -s                  run the redir service redir -f ./import.yml       import aliases from a file redir -a alias -l link    allocate new short link if possible redir -op fetch -a alias  fetch alias information
 ```

-For the command line usage, one only need to use `-a`, `-l` and `-op` if needed.
+For the command line usage, one only needs to use `-a`, `-l`, and `-op` if needed.
-The command will talk to the redis data store and issue a new allocated alias.
+The command will talk to the Redis data store and issue a new allocated alias.
 For instance, the following command:

 ```